 where $\bm{\Xi} = \{\bm{\xi}^{(i)}\}_{i=1}^n$ is the nonparametric estimator of $\vx\mapsto\left(\mA^\ast\vx\right)^+$.

-\textbf{Nonparametric Estimation Validation:} It is guaranteed that a solution to the ERM with nonparametric estimation, i.e. the QP, is sufficient to minimize the standard empirical risk functional (\autoref{equ:empirical-risk-layer2}).
-More specifically, assuming $\mC$ and $\bm{\Xi} = \{\bm{\xi}^{(i)}\}_{i=1}^n$ are a solution to layer 2 QP (\autoref{equ:layer2-QP-obj}), it is clear that $\mC$ and $h\in\sC^0_{\geq 0}$ such that $h(\vx^{(i)}) = \bm{\xi}^{(i)}$ minimize the empirical risk functional \autoref{equ:empirical-risk-layer2}.\shaycomment{$\leftarrow$ you should never use statements such as ``it is clear'' etc. - because if the reader doesn't see it immediately, they feel stupid and frustrated. it might be clear to you, but I still think in this case you need to explain why this is the case more rigorously, even it is completely clear to you.} Conversely, a minimizer of the standard empirical risk \autoref{equ:empirical-risk-layer2}, $\mC$ and $h$, corresponds to a solution to layer 2 QP as we set $\bm{\xi}^{(i)} = h(\vx^{(i)})$.
-Therefore, minimizing $\hat{G}_2$ and solving layer 2 QP are empirically equivalent.
+\textbf{Nonparametric Estimation Validation:} A solution to the ERM with nonparametric estimation, i.e. the QP, is guaranteed to be sufficient for minimizing the standard empirical risk functional (\cref{equ:empirical-risk-layer2}).
+More specifically, assuming $\mC$ and $\bm{\Xi} = \{\bm{\xi}^{(i)}\}_{i=1}^n$ are a solution to layer 2 QP (\cref{equ:layer2-QP-obj}), we see now that $\mC$ and $h\in\sC^0_{\geq 0}$ such that $h(\vx^{(i)}) = \bm{\xi}^{(i)}$ minimize the empirical risk functional \cref{equ:empirical-risk-layer2}.
+Conversely, a minimizer of the standard empirical risk \cref{equ:empirical-risk-layer2}, $\mC$ and $h$, corresponds to a solution to layer 2 QP as we set $\bm{\xi}^{(i)} = h(\vx^{(i)})$.
+Therefore, minimizing $\hat{G}_2$ and solving layer 2 QP are equivalent problems.

-\textbf{Convexity:} The convexity of the QP: \Autoref{equ:layer2-QP-obj} is also guaranteed.
-First, the constraints are linear.
-In addition, for each sample with index $i\in[n]$, the $\normltwo$ norm wraps linearity w.r.t.~$\mC$ and $\bm{\xi}^{(i)}$.
-Such formulation ensures the quadratic coefficient matrix to be positive semidefinite \shaycomment{$\leftarrow$ explain more in detail why this formulation ensures the positive semidefiniteness. this (and other places) is an example of where you can beef up the paper a bit with more detail rather than being relatively terse.}.
-Thus, with the sum of convex functions still being convex, the QP objective (\autoref{equ:layer2-QP-obj}) becomes convex.
+\textbf{Convexity:} The convexity of the QP: \cref{equ:layer2-QP-obj} is also guaranteed.
+First, its constraints are linear.
+Second, for each sample with index $i\in[n]$, the $\normltwo$ norm wraps linearity w.r.t.~$\mC$ and $\bm{\xi}^{(i)}$.
+Such formulation ensures the quadratic coefficient matrix is positive semidefinite.
+Thus, with the sum of convex functions still being convex, the QP objective (\cref{equ:layer2-QP-obj}) becomes convex.
 Even without the knowledge of how samples are generated, this QP would be a convex program.
-Strict proofs are in \autoref{app:qp-conv}.
+Strict proofs are in \cref{app:qp-conv}.